fredfeng/CS292C/homework/hw2/README.md

 (* i.e., a := write(a, i, read(a, j) + 1) *)
 ```

-For the following array assignment statements, translate them to the corresponding abstract syntax trees:
+For the following array assignment statements, translate them to the corresponding abstract syntax trees using a combination of `Select` and `Store`:

 - `x := a[i] * a[j];`
 - `y := a[a[i]];`